gaurnett/gaurnett.github.io/_posts/2019-09-18-project-proposal.md

 ### Problem and Motivation:

 When I visited Yosemite National Park in California over the summer, I was overly excited to go on all the famous hikes around the park to see the beautiful views I have seen on TV and Wallpapers of Computer Screens.
 Upon arrival, I started one of the shorter hikes (4 miles) but my friends and I had to depend on the trails itself and signs that showed the directions of where to go.
 Most times these signs were placed within a 0.5 - 1 mile radius between the previous one so we found ourselves walking a pretty far distance before coming across one.
-One of the main problems with hikes like these is that people oftentimes get lost trying to complete them or having to ask strangers for directions.
+One of the main problems with hikes like these is that people oftentimes get lost trying to complete them (16% according to Tree Hugger) or having to ask strangers for directions.
 Coupled with this, problems such as information finding and poor designs ruin the experience of hikers globally and is a problem that I am motivated to solve and study this semester.

 ![proj proposal image.jpg]({{site.baseurl}}/img/proj proposal image.jpg)